Backlash (2005): Storylines

 The main event at Backlash was a singles match for the World Heavyweight Championship, in which Batista defended the championship against Triple H. The buildup to the match began after WrestleMania 21, WWE's previous pay-per-view event, where Batista defeated Triple H to win the championship.
-On the April 11 episode of Raw, one of WWE's primary television programs, it was announced that Batista would defend the championship against Triple H at Backlash, after Triple H invoked his rematch clause.
+On the April 11 episode of Raw, it was announced that Batista would defend the championship against Triple H at Backlash, after Triple H invoked his rematch clause.
 The following week, Triple H had a no disqualification match, a match where neither wrestler can be disqualified, allowing for weapons and outside interference, against Raw commentator Jim Ross, in which Ross won by pinfall after Batista interfered and hit Triple H in the head with a steel chair.
 On the April 25 episode of Raw, Batista defeated Christian in a singles match.
 After the match, Triple H assaulted Batista and hit the World Champion with a Pedigree.

 The pay-per-view event featured the buildup of a rivalry among two tag teams, Shawn Michaels and Hulk Hogan versus Muhammad Hassan and Daivari.
 The night after WrestleMania, Michaels thanked the fans for their support towards him, despite Michaels losing at the event.
 Michaels continued, but was interrupted by Hassan and Daivari.
 Michaels, however, was in no mood to listen to Hassan's comments regarding Michaels' loss.
 As a result, Michaels slapped Hassan, which led to Hassan and Daivari to attack Michaels, leaving him unconscious in the ring.
 The following week, Michaels approached authority figure Eric Bischoff and demanded a handicap match with Hassan and Daivari.
 Bischoff refused to schedule the match, but informed Michaels to find a partner and he would grant him the match.
 Michaels then made a plea for Hulk Hogan to come back and team with him.
 On the April 18 episode of Raw, Hassan again led an attack on Michaels until Hogan appeared to save Michaels and accept his offer.